- Code ARTV2061

 - Written reflections, 1000 words (20) [LO 2,3]

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

-a) 36 hours of contact over 12 weeks: lectures, tutorials, critiques and supervised studio practice; and
+a) 36 hours of contact over 12 weeks: lectures, tutorials and critiques; and

-b) 94 hours of independent studio practice, reading and writing.
+b) 94 hours of independent studio practice, documentation, reading and writing.